 The Navajo people were masters of surviving in the harshest of climates deep in the deserts of what are today New Mexico, Utah and Arizona.
-The Navajo Nation reservation is the largest parcel of land designated to any tribe in the U.S. Navajos relied on their expert knowledge of the land to produce maize which was key to their survival in the harsh climates.
+The Navajo Nation reservation is the largest parcel of land reserved by any tribe through the Treaty of 1868.
+Navajos relied on their expert knowledge of the land to produce maize which was key to their survival in the harsh climates.

 Their homes (called hooghans) were made from simple materials that they had readily available, such as, mud, sticks, and tree bark.
 Hogans provided for the Navajos a safe place to escape from the extremes in their environment.
 These homes were common until the late 20th century, when timber homes replaced the traditional style, but these structures are still used today.